zyedidia/lfi/README.md

 and x86-64 architectures.
 LFI allows you to run ~64K (ARM64) or ~3K (x86-64)
 sandboxes in a single address space while guaranteeing that the sandboxes cannot read or write each other's memory.
 Each sandbox may be given up to 4GiB of memory.
-These sandboxes are extremely efficient: on ARM64 they run with roughly 7% overhead compared to native code when sandboxing reads and writes, and 1% overhead when only sandboxing writes (x86-64 has slightly higher overheads).
+These sandboxes are very efficient: on ARM64 they run with roughly 7% overhead compared to native code when sandboxing reads and writes, and 1.5% overhead when only sandboxing writes (x86-64 has slightly higher overheads).
 Since all sandboxes exist in the same address space, context switches do not require changing the CPU's privilege level (i.e., transitioning to kernel mode).